-- ICBA urges Congress to amend current law to provide relief for community banks from “demand letters” sent by patent assertion entities (PAEs).
+- ICBA urges Congress to amend current law to provide immediate relief for community banks from “demand letters” sent by patent assertion entities (PAEs) or patent trolls.

 - ICBA urges Congress to amend current law to ensure that vendors that sell products or services to community banks provide the appropriate warranties and indemnification to protect the end users from infringement claims.

 - ICBA supports the recently-established Covered Business Method (CBM) program, a transitional proceeding at the Patent and Trademark Office (PTO) to re-examine the validity of questionable business method patents.
 ICBA is encouraged by industry efforts to use the CBM program to overturn questionable patents and supports legislation to make the program permanent.